 Sean Swaby asks, “Is your life worth waiting for?”

-Your health is important and today’s technology makes it easier to stay on top of it. — I love technology, you love technology, hey even the Dali Lama is on Twitter!
+Your health is important and today’s technology makes it easier to stay on top of it.—I love technology, you love technology, hey even the Dali Lama is on Twitter!
 If you’re not reading this on a computer, you are probably reading it on a phone or tablet.
-Technology can have its downside in…
+Technology can have its downside in regards to…

 While there may be similarities, not all “startup founders” are the same.
 Here’s why.